 - A check or money order made payable to the "Department of Consumer Affairs."

 - A minimum of four envelopes from your references containing Part A and Part B of the Engagement Record and Reference Forms.
 Your references must place their professional seal/stamp over the sealed flap of the envelope.
 You should provide envelopes to your references.
 Do NOT open the envelopes -- they must be sealed to be considered.
 Click here for information on what constitutes a satisfactory reference.

 - If you are claiming education credit or requesting a waiver of the EIT: Sealed college transcripts.
 Do NOT open the envelopes -- they must be sealed to be considered.
 The Board does not accept evaluations of foreign transcripts.
 If the transcript is not in English, you must obtain a notarized translation of the foreign transcript and submit both the translation and the original language version of the transcripts.

 - If you are applying by comity, without an NCEES record, or if you have an EIT certificate issued by another state: Verification of licensure/examination information from the state(s) in which you are licensed or were examined.
 You must use the verification system available through NCEES.
 You will need to log in to your MyNCEES account (or create one) and then follow the directions there to request verification be sent to California by the other state(s).

 - If you have been convicted of a felony or misdemeanor: Certified copies of court documents for any criminal convictions required to be disclosed in response to Question 9 on the application.
 If you are unable to obtain certified copies of the court documents, you must provide a certified letter from that court indicating they do not have a record of the conviction.
 You must also provide the case number (if known), and the date of the conviction, along with a description of the criminal conviction, in the Remarks section of the application.
-If the court indicates the records have been destroyed, you must provide an official letter from the court.

 - Completed Take Home Examination.